The Seattle Seawolves re-signed Andrew Durutalo for the 2023 Major League Rugby season. The 35-year-old back row is 6’2″ and 250 lbs.

 Mike Friday, Head Coach of the USA Men’s Sevens Team, has kept a core of players for several years now.
-That core and the other players in residence receive financial compensation which places the athletes at the near poverty level.
-The program is receiving greater support from outside funding and will need continued greater support for the program to succeed and to not lose players.
+That core and the other players in residence receive financial compensation which places the athletes at the near-poverty level.
+The program is receiving greater support from outside funding and will need continued greater support for the program to succeed and not lose players.

 Andrew Durutalo 2018 Interview

 Andrew Durutalo represented Fiji for the U19s and U21s, but when the opportunity to represent the USA at the Senior level, he took the opportunity to represent the Eagles.

 At the international level, he played for the Eagles 7s and 15s, at the RWC7s in 2013 and the RWC15s in 2015, and the Olympics in 2016.
 That is quite an accomplishment.
 What other rugby goals would he like to accomplish?

 - Andrew has represented the Eagles 7s for several years and has been capped several times for the XVs Side.
 “Being involved heavily with the national teams on the international, it is time to establish myself as a club player as well.
 I think the next big goal for me would be playing in any of the French leagues whether it be Top 14 or Pro D2 or even Federal 1/2/3.”

 USA Rugby Men’s Eagles 7s coach Mike Friday has been concerned that financial considerations of athletes can potentially impact losing talented national team athletes.
 Was that a consideration when you began to play rugby 15s professionally?
 What were other considerations?